Web Chat

 Menu Options

-Allows offsets and additional items or links to be added to the end user’s web chat menu.
+Allows additional items or links to be added to the customer's Web Chat menu.

 Web Chat Colors

-Color styling may be accomplished here vs having to apply extra JavaScript parameters to the web implementation.
-This allows a Quiq Admin to change the web chat appearance without any web developer time consumed or change orders required.
-The preview to the right allows a realtime review of how the chat window will appear the the end user.
+Color styling may be accomplished here vs. having to apply extra JavaScript parameters to the web implementation.
+This allows a Quiq admin to change the Web Chat appearance without any web developer time consumed or change orders required.
+The preview to the right allows a realtime review of how the Chat window will appear to the customer.

 Web Chat Fonts

-Allows selection of a specific font to be used for the end user web chat window.
+Allows selection of a specific font to be used for the customer Web Chat window.
 Note the specifics in the settings description here.

 Welcome Form

-This section allows creation of a Welcome Form which is displayed to end users before they are passed to the chat dialog screen.
-Fields may be marked as required and thus must be filled to allow the user to submit the form.
+This section allows creation of a Welcome Form which is displayed to customers before they are passed to the Chat transcript screen.
+Fields may be marked as required and thus must be populated to allow the customer to submit the form.
 Fields are placed in the order added to the form.
 Ensure that the desired top field is added first, and subsequent fields are added in order.

-Custom Fields must be edited after being added, to change the label and required options.
+Custom Fields can be edited after being added, to change the label and required options.

 After changes are made to the form, click the Save button at the top right of the panel.